 Grinding and sex toys for outercourse

-If the tip above was tricky, or you need a little more stimulation than that, couples sex toys like the PULSE III DUO mean you can get mutual stimulation but without the difficulty.
-PULSE III DUO is designed to wrap around someone’s penis, giving them stimulation through the head and shaft.
+If the tip above was tricky, or you need a little more stimulation than that, couples sex toys like PULSE DUO mean you can get mutual stimulation but without the difficulty.
+PULSE DUO is designed to wrap around someone’s penis, giving them stimulation through the head and shaft.
 But it also comes with an external vibrator, which gives stimulation to the clitoris or perineum of their partner.

-Moving into the same position (one of you lying down, one on top), the PULSE rests against the penis and provides external vibrations for grinding against – so you get that closeness as well as the intense vibrations.
+Moving into the same position (one of you lying down, one on top), PULSE DUO rests against the penis and provides external vibrations for grinding against – so you get that closeness as well as the intense vibrations.

 Why you should embrace ‘outercourse’